-Perhaps your kids are game changers!
+Perhaps your kids are game-changers!

 In October 2019 the organisation Made by Dyslexia arranged a World summit in England.
 It was held at the Science Museum in London, an appropriate place given the theme of the conference: Game changers.
-There they could point at many of the scientists represented at the museum, real game changers, who also were dyslectics, like for example Edison and Bell.
+There they could point at many of the scientists represented at the museum, real game changers, who also were dyslectics, like, for example, Edison and Bell.

-The main focus of the conference was on the positive sides of dyslexia: the ability to think new, to see details at the same time as the broad picture, to be able to simplify, to “look round the corner”, to think logically, but perhaps with a different logic than the current and often combined with an unusual perseverance.
+The main focus of the conference was on the positive sides of dyslexia: the ability to think new, to see details at the same time as the broad picture, to be able to simplify, to “look round the corner”, to think logically, but perhaps with a different logic than the current and often combined with unusual perseverance.
 All these are qualities that are increasingly sought after in the labour market.
 The conference can be followed here: https://madebydyslexia.blog/2019/11/08/game-changers-global-summit-2019/

 The person who started the organisation Made by Dyslexia is Kate Griggs.
 She is herself an excellent example of dyslectic thinking.
 She thought that given all the advantages of dyslexia and now that we all begin to realise that the challenges of tomorrow need independent minds that are good at problem-solving, more people would reasonably want dyslectic babies.
 So she fixed a clinic-like room and put a big sign outside: DYSLECTIC SPERM BANK.
 That gave her excellent media coverage, and the message got through.
 She has given a Ted Talk about that, where she also tells how lucky she was, as a dyslectic kid, to be sent to a school where they had realised the positive sides of dyslexia.
 The school received children who other schools considered stupid and adjusted the teaching to these children.
 In her research, she has shown how those “stupid” kids have managed well in life and how many have become outstanding in areas requiring innovative thinking and creativity.